 6. Arrange in-person and virtual events.

-7. Give customers extra value.
+7. Give customers extra value through partnerships.

 How to Measure Customer Loyalty: Top 3 Metrics